jkimys2/JN-Social-Network-Api/README.md

 ## Usage

-ONce you have the file in VS Code, you will need to install the dependencies by running ```npm install``` in the integrated terminal.
+Once you have the file in VS Code, you will need to install the dependencies by running ```npm install``` in the integrated terminal.

 Once the dependencies are installed, type ```node index.js``` in the integrated terminal to start the server.
 You will know that the server is running when you see the message ```API server running on port 3001!```.